ArnaudBan/widget-embed-latest-tweets/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `/widget-embed-latest-tweets/` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Widget page, drag and drop the "Widget embed lastest Tweets" widget where you want it to show
 4. Enter at least your Twitter username